mbuliga/writings/os-is-rwx.md

 ## An interview

-I save here a copy of the [archived version](https://archive.is/uvlg7) of this interview from 2016, (the original no longer exists).
-Thanks to Guillaume Dumas (Hack your PhD)!
+I save here a copy of the [archived version](https://archive.is/uvlg7) of this interview from 2016.
+Later I found that the original is not lost, you can access it  at a [different address](https://hyr.science/2016/01/from-open-notebooks-to-self-executing-online-publications-interview-with-marius-buliga/?lang=en)).
+Thanks to Guillaume Dumas (Hack your PhD, now Hack your Research)!